How We Meet Your Mental Health Needs in Our Co-Occurring Disorder Residential Rehab Program

 Finding the right recovery program is important because addiction is not a simple, one-size-fits-all condition.
 Every person ends up in the cycle through circumstances unique to them, and your road to recovery — while often spurred on by best practices in treatment and therapy — is also unique to you.
 One thing many people must consider is whether they are dealing with multiple issues that can impact their recovery needs.

-If you’re not sure what type of inpatient rehab program might be right for you or whether New Day Recovery is the right choice, call us anyway.
+If you’re not sure what type of residential rehab program might be right for you or whether New Day Recovery is the right choice, call us anyway.
 Caring counselors are always available to take your call and help you understand whether New Day Recovery is the right choice, and if it isn’t, they can offer referrals to programs that are more appropriate for your needs.

 Dual diagnosis treatment occurs when professionals treat more than one diagnosis at the same time.
-When talking about co-occurring disorders in rehab, we’re usually speaking about either two types of addictions or addiction and mental health diagnosis.
+When talking about co-occurring disorders in rehab, we’re usually speaking about either two types of addictions or addiction and mental health disorder diagnosis.

 Second, mental health problems can arise secondary to substance abuse.
 Someone who is dealing with alcoholism, for example, may also deal with depression as they struggle with the guilt and other emotions that are frequently experienced during the addiction cycle.

 New Day Recovery is not a dual diagnosis treatment center in Ohio in that we don’t typically work with individuals who have a new diagnosis.
-We aren’t equipped with the right resources to help someone get a new mental health diagnosis under control while also dealing with rehab and substance abuse treatment.
+We aren’t equipped with the right resources to help someone get a new mental health diagnosis under control while also dealing with rehab and substance abuse recovery treatment.